dokihara/dokihara.github.io/_posts/2024-05-31-appletv-custom-screensavers.md

 However, once you turn on Demo mode, a lot of settings are grayed out.
 So we need to first set those up.

-Step 1: Set screensaver timer to 2 minutes in screensaver settings<br />
+Step 1: Set screensaver timer to 2 minutes in screensaver settings.<br />
-Step 2: Set sleep to never<br />
+Step 2: Set sleep to never.<br />
-Step 3: Turn on Conference mode<br />
+Step 3: Turn on Conference mode.<br />
-Step 4: Apply these changes. <br />
+Step 4: Apply these changes.<br />

-Here's the secret sauce.
+Here's the <b>secret sauce</b>.
 You can set the screensaver to a custom file if you mimic Apple's JSON structure.

 ```
 [